 The whole business community is divided on the whole ideology of moonlighting.
 On one side, white-collar professionals and employees are liking this trend because it is beneficial for them and provides extra support financially.
 While this trend is becoming a matter of concern for companies because they fear the breach of confidential information through employees while working for multiple clients.

 It is tough to say who is right and who is wrong in this whole matter.
-Both sides support their sides with valid points.
+Both sides support their opinions with valid points.
 In this whole debate, one thing is for sure, this whole controversy is not going to end soon.

 - Top 10 Best Places To Visit In India